How do you find the right business idea when you’re multi-passionate?

 You now have your business idea (or 3).
 Well done.
 Just don’t go all in and start your business yet.
 Before you invest your time and money in it, you need to make sure people will pay you for it.

-There’s no way around it: to validate your idea, you need to talk to your potential customers.
-Here’s where to find them:
+There’s no way around it: to validate your idea, you need to talk to your potential customers and make sure they want what you offer.

 - Ask friends who would be interested in your idea